-The door unlocks and opens in one motion.
+► The door unlocks and opens in one motion.

-■Unlocking Using the Inner Handle of Front Doors
+■ Unlocking Using the Front Door Inner Handle

 The front door inner handles are designed to allow front seat occupants to open the door in one motion.
-However this feature requires that front seat occupants never pull a front door inner handle while the vehicle is in motion.
+However, this feature requires that front seat occupants never pull a front door inner handle while the vehicle is in motion.